Business First Bancshares (BFST)

 nullAI Analysis | Feedback

-David R. "Jude" Melville III, Chairman, President, and Chief Executive Officer
+David R. "Jude" Melville, III - Chairman, President, and Chief Executive Officer

-N. Jerome "Jerry" Vascocu, Jr., President of b1BANK
+N. Jerome Vascocu - President of b1BANK

 AI Analysis | Feedback